Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 23.01.15  Fixed doubleclick problem with selection lists in new dialog of categories (by DavidBeaumier).
+Version: 1.5.6_0 [B551+23.01.2015].

 - 22.01.15  Merged tooltip modifications of new category -dialog (by DavidBeaumier).
 Version: 1.5.6_0 [B551+22.01.2015].

 - 20.01.15  Merged modifications of new category -dialog (by DavidBeaumier).
 Added support for selected user language.
 Version: 1.5.6_0 [B551+20.01.2015].